KristinaWeis/geodev-hackerlabs/data/view in a map.md

 5. Open the table and explore the data.

-Challenge: Try selecting different features from the map and the table.
+Challenge: Explore the data by selecting different features from the map and the table.